Your global arbitration and enforcement counsel

 - Representing a US pharmaceuticals company as respondent in an SCC arbitration involving a dispute over milestones in a share purchase agreement related to commercial development of pharmaceutical drug.

 - Successfully representing Lithuania in the defense of UNCITRAL arbitration proceedings brought by an investor in the banking sector.

-- Acting for Standard Chartered Bank in both litigation in the Commercial Court in London and potential arbitration with a London seat under the ICC Rules in relation to the recovery of over USD130 million connected to the insolvency of a major middle eastern oil trader with far reaching repercussions.
+- Acting for Standard Chartered Bank in both litigation in the Commercial Court in London and potential arbitration with a London seat under the ICC Rules in relation to the recovery of over USD130 million connected to the insolvency of a major middle eastern oil trader.

 - Acting for a major British bank in an ICC arbitration in Paris with respect to EUR135 million involving the restructuring of a consortium arrangement.

 - Acting for a subsidiary of a leading multinational conglomerate in a HKIAC arbitration against a Singapore-based subcontractor involving disputes arising from the IT sub-contract package for a construction project in Saudi Arabia.

 - Representing a US-based sports data software company in a Tokyo-seated ICDR arbitration with a foreign licensee.

 - Representing the privatized telecommunications operator in Albania in its defense of a EUR120 million ICC arbitration involving an Albanian law claim brought by a rival telecommunications operator over an interconnection agreement.

 - Representing a major US software and hardware company in an AAA arbitration seated in London and related litigation proceedings brought in California and Delaware involving a dispute with a Swiss mobile software company over the unlicensed use of its intellectual property, breach of contract and copyright, and anti-competitive behavior.